 It is the end of the third century A.D. and the world is falling into darkness.
 The Roman Empire has split into two.
 The western half is falling apart from decline and barbarian invasions on all fronts.
 The eastern half, while in a better position and much richer, has to face threats of its own from barbarians to the north, west, and south, and the emerging Sassanid Empire to the east.
 The climate is changing, with colder seasons and declining foods supply, forcing northern tribes to immigrate south and west.
 On top of it all though, the scourge of the east has arrived.
 Attila and his Huns have come and those in his path must either flee or die.
 It is no longer about conquering the world.
 It is about surviving the end of it.

-To say that Total War Attila is bleak is an understatement.
+To say this game is bleak is an understatement.
 If the hordes do not get you, famine and disease will.
 The great Roman Empire is but a shadow of its former glory, overstretched and facing enemies on all fronts.
-To add, the Huns encroachment from the east is forcing tribes to evacuate, creating more pressure on the declining empire as barbarian hordes break through its ever weakening defenses.
+To add, the Huns encroachment from the east is forcing tribes to evacuate, creating more pressure on the declining empire as barbarian hordes break through its ever-weakening defenses.

 However, from decline comes opportunity.
 The Sassanids are the ‘easy’ big empire as they do not have nearly the amount of factions to deal with.
 The Eastern Roman Empire, while considerably harder to play, are also well positioned to emerge as the new heirs to Rome.
 And of course, the various barbarian and nomadic hordes are ready to plunder and forge their own empires from the ashes of Rome.

-Compared to Rome 2, Total War Attila plays much better.
+Compared to Rome 2, Attila plays much better.
 It feels and runs smoother.
 The interface, especially for the political and skill systems, has been given an overhaul, and most notably, the AI is better.
 Its judgments on and off the battlefield feel less dumb.
-I can actually have on the ground battles where I am challenged but never cheated and the unit pathfinding is less frustrating.
+I can actually have on-the-ground battles where I am challenged but never cheated and the unit pathfinding is less frustrating.
 During the campaign, the A.I. makes better and more sensible decisions and alliances and puppet states have more worth.

 A new and very fun mechanic is the horde mode.
 For certain factions, should you feel that the enemy is encroaching and you cannot stop them, you can elect to uproot and take your civilization on the road.
 There are advantages and disadvantages of course.
 It is a fresh mechanic to just move your civilization wherever and creates great opportunities for raids and ransacking settlements.
 On the other hand, it leaves you more vulnerable to foes.
 Another disadvantage is that should you decide to settle down in a city, but then need to pack up and leave again, be it due to finances or encroaching enemies, your horde buildings reset and you will have to rebuild them from scratch.